Main / Books / The Christie Affair

 By Nina de Gramont

-Book review and synopsis for The Christie Affair by Nina de Gramont, a highly fictionalized story about the mistress of Agatha Christie's husband that is framed in the context of Christie's unexplained eleven-day disappearance.
+Book review, full book summary and synopsis for The Christie Affair by Nina de Gramont, a highly fictionalized story about the mistress of Agatha Christie's husband that is framed in the context of Christie's unexplained eleven-day disappearance.

 Synopsis